yelizariev/holdem/README.md

 * holdem timers
 * holdem snapshot

-# it do NOT deal with:
+# It do NOT deal with:
 * communications with frontend
 * encode\decode messages from\to frontend
 * scaling\distributing